hashicorp/terraform-provider-azurerm/website/docs/r/storage_account.html.markdown

 * `secondary_blob_connection_string` - The connection string associated with the secondary blob location.

-~> **NOTE:** If there's a write lock on the Storage Account, or the account doesn't have permission then these fields will have an empty value [due to a bug in the Azure API](https://github.com/Azure/azure-rest-api-specs/issues/6363)
+~> **NOTE:** If there's a write-lock on the Storage Account, or the account doesn't have permission then these fields will have an empty value [due to a bug in the Azure API](https://github.com/Azure/azure-rest-api-specs/issues/6363)

-* `identity` - An `identity` block as defined below..
+* `identity` - An `identity` block as defined below.

 ---

-An `identity` exports the following:
+An `identity` block exports the following:

 * `principal_id` - The Principal ID for the Service Principal associated with the Identity of this Storage Account.